edannenberg/mage-mirror/README.md

 Downloaded archives are kept unmodified at `$DL_PATH` to avoid downloading again on script rerun.
 The mirror is created at `$MIRROR_PATH`, default: `mirror/`.

-NOTE: Automated downloads are broken since Magento 1.9.2.0, you will need to download them manually to `$DL_PATH`.
-Also remove any timestamp from the filename.
+NOTE: Automated downloads are broken since Magento 1.9.2.0, you will need to download those manually to `$DL_PATH`.
+The script will fix the missing `magento/` root folder of the 1.9.2.2 release archive.

 Managing Patches
 ----------------